United to Reverse Biodiversity Loss by 2030 for Sustainable Development

 We commit that our approach to the design and implementation of the policy will be science-based

-This has been the rhetoric around the mature economies for a while now.
-Only most of the time the white-coated ones are ignored when they say things that the politicians and their sponsors don’t want to hear.
+Science-based policy development has been the rhetoric of mature economies for a while now.
+Only most of the time, the white-coated ones are ignored when they say things that the politicians and their sponsors don’t want to hear.
 It has culminated in ignoring evidence when it suits.

 …to achieve the vision of Living in Harmony with Nature by 2050

 Millenia of exploitation turned around in 30 years?